What Everyone Needs to Know®

 How do we balance harvesting high- and low-productivity species in mixed fisheries?

-What is Is it better to give up potential yield of productive species to keep unproductive species at high abundance?
+Is it better to give up potential yield of productive species to keep unproductive species at high abundance?

 How can we manage fisheries to reduce the mixed nature of the fishery?